cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 # Proposer-Based Timestamps

-This section describes a version of the Tendermint consensus protocol, which uses proposer-based timestamps.
+This section describes a version of the Tendermint consensus protocol, adopted by CometBFT, which uses proposer-based timestamps.

 ## Contents